LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Dedicated: 1 GBps to 10 GBps
   * Hosted: 50 MBps, 500 MBps, up to 10 GBps
   * Public Virtual Interface (VIF): used to connect an on-premises network to public AWS resources (eg: S3, DynamoDB, etc.) over public IPs via prefixes routed through Direct Connect privately
   * Private VIF: used to connect an on-premises network to VPC resources over private IP addresses
+  * Transit VIF: enables on-premises-to-VPC connectivity through a single path eliminating maintenance of multiple private VIFs and when combined with a Transit Gateway forms a highly efficient hub-and-spoke model

 ### CIDR:
   * Used to provide an IP range